VS

 Who won Cuadras vs Franco?

-Jesse ‘Bam’ Rodriguez beat Carlos Cuadras by unanimous decision in their 12 round contest on Saturday 5th February 2022 at Footprint Center in Arizona.
+Jesse ‘Bam’ Rodriguez beat Carlos Cuadras by unanimous decision in their 12 round contest on Saturday, February 5th, 2022, at Footprint Center, Arizona.

 This contest was for the WBC super flyweight championship of the world.